 - Restart your printer if it refused t print in “Air print mode” on first place.

-- Check if both the printer and the Air Print adaptable access point has been connected to the same network and that the connection is active.
+- Check if both the printer and the Air Print adaptable access point has been connected to the same network.
+Also check that the connection is active.

 - Check for any error prompts on your Canon printer’s LCD screen.

-For solutions to any unlisted problems for your Canon G4000 printers, contact Canon Printer Customer Support for employing their 24×7 toll free services at +1-888-621-0339 without having to carry your printer anywhere but receiving answers to your question over the phone only.
+For solutions to any unlisted problems for your Canon G4000 printers, contact Canon Printer Support.
+Canon Printer Support is available at 24×7 toll-free services at +1-888-621-0339 without having to carry your printer anywhere but receiving answers to your question over the phone only.
+Canon Printer Support is not like other third party service provider who take hidden charges.
+Rather you will get your money back if you are not satisfied with the service of Canon Printer Support.